How to Use Yarrow to Treat Almost Any Ailment

-Another way I preserve fresh yarrow is to make a tincture.
+Another way I preserve fresh yarrow is I make a tincture.
 A tincture is simply an extract made by stuffing a jar full of whatever plant you are wanting to extract the properties of, and then covering it with a neutral alcohol like vodka.
 You can also use glycerin to make tinctures for children or if you prefer not to use alcohol.

-The tincture can also be applied to the gums of teething babies and can even be used facial astringent especially if you are suffering from acne as yarrow contains salicylic acid which is an active ingredient inmost acne medications.
-Just put some on a cotton ball and wipe over affected area.
+The tincture can also be applied to the gums of teething babies and can even be used as facial astringent, especially if you’re suffering from acne since yarrow contains salicylic acid (an active ingredient in most over-the-counter acne medications).
+Just put some on a cotton ball and wipe over the affected area.

 Make a Salve or Infusion

-You can also use dried yarrow to infuse in oil and then use that oil to make a salve.
-To go the simple route, heat about 1/2 a cup of dried yarrow with about 1 cup of coconut oil on low on your stove.
-Mix together and let simmer for at least 20 minutes to infuse the coconut oil with the medicinal properties of the yarrow.
-Strain the oil into a clean jar or container and let cool.
-Apply infused oil to wounds, burns, rashes, bruises, bug bites, etc. It can also be rubbed on gums of teething babies in lieu of alcohol-based tinctures.
+Strain the infused coconut oil into a clean jar or container and let cool.
+Apply to wounds, burns, rashes, bruises, bug bites, etc. It can also be rubbed on gums of teething babies in lieu of alcohol-based tinctures.

-To make a salve, you can infuse oil the same way as explained above or by placing dried yarrow and oil in a jar and allowing it to sit and infuse for about 4 to 6 weeks before using the infused oil to make a salve.
-When making infused oils to use in salves and other body products, use a liquid oil like olive oil, almond oil or avocado oil.
+To make a salve, you can infuse oil the same way as explained above, or by placing dried yarrow and oil in a jar and allowing it to sit and infuse for about 4 to 6 weeks before using the infused oil to make a salve.
+When making infused oils to use in salves and other body products, use a liquid oil like olive oil, sweet almond oil or avocado oil.

-Once your oil has been infused with the yarrow, strain the oil and discard the plant matter and then melt about 1 oz of beeswax (pellets or shavings) for every cup of infused oil you are using.
-Melt beeswax in a saucepan or double boiler on low on your stovetop and then mix in infused oil.
-Once well blended, pour the mixture into small jars or containers (I like to use these tins for my salves) and allow to cool for at least 24 hours before use.
+Once your oil has been infused with the yarrow, strain the oil, discard the plant matter and melt about 1 oz of beeswax (pellets or shavings) for every cup of infused oil you’re using.
+Melt beeswax in a double boiler on low on your stovetop and then mix in infused oil.
+Once well blended, pour the mixture into small jars or containers and let cool for at least 24 hours before use.
+I like to use these glass jars or aluminum tins for my salves.

 Yarrow the Wonder Weed